taplytics/taplytics-ios-sdk/README.md

 # Taplytics iOS SDK

 _Taplytics is a native mobile A/B testing, feature management and push notification platform that helps you optimize your iOS and tvOS apps!
-Supports iOS, iPad OS and tvOS versions 10 and up._
+Supports iOS, iPad OS and tvOS versions 10 and up, using an XCFramework and supporting Swift Pacakge Manager and CocoaPods (Carthage support coming soon!)._

 ## Getting Started